 PATH 751 Clinical Pathology and Microbiology

 This course provides the Pathologists' Assistant student with a working knowledge of clinical pathology, including hemodynamics and shock, genetic diseases, immunology, hematopathology, and medical microbiology.

 PATH 789 Special Topics: Pathology

 This special topics course comprises two summer term courses; one at the beginning of the first year and one between the first and second years.
-In the first year Special Topics course, the students are instructed in medical terminology and given a primer in human anatomy, histology, and embryology.
+In the first year Special Topics course, the students are given an orientation to the campus and program, as well as instructed in medical terminology and given a primer in human anatomy, histology, and embryology.
 The Special Topics course between the first and second year covers medical photography, medical ethics, histology, an introduction to both molecular diagnostics and immunohistochemistry, additional medical terminology, as well as an introduction to anatomic pathology practice, including lectures on gross specimen dissection, autopsy procedure, laboratory safety and governing/regulating bodies.